gitopedia/gitopedia/docs/roadmap.md

 ### Key Tasks

 - **DONE:** Create the Gitopedia repository structure.
 Set up directories for articles (`Compendium/` folder with category subdirectories) and add a sample Markdown article.
 Set up the `authority/` directory structure for controlled vocabularies (people, orgs, places, topics).
 Include a README explaining the article format and how the Researcher agent creates articles.
 Decide on an article format (e.g. use a [YAML front-matter](https://docs.github.com/en/contributing/writing-for-github-docs/using-yaml-frontmatter) with fields like `id`, `title`, `slug`, etc., where `id` will be a ULID for each article).
-- **TODO:** Create documentation in README.md of Gitopedia that summarizes the article format (including facets and authority lists), and how the Researcher agent creates articles via automated PRs.
+- **DONE:** Create documentation in README.md of Gitopedia that summarizes the article format (including facets and authority lists), and how the Researcher agent creates articles via automated PRs.
 Note that all articles are created by the Researcher agent, not by human contributors.
-- **TODO:** Provide ULID generation utilities for the Researcher agent:
+- **DONE:** Provide ULID generation utilities for the Researcher agent:
-  - Ensure the Researcher agent uses a consistent ULID library to generate IDs (for example, `ulid-py` for Python).
+  - Created `scripts/generate_ulid.py` helper script for ULID generation.
-  - Possibly create a GitHub Actions chatbot for Gitopedia that, on a new PR without an `id` in front matter, leaves a comment with a suggested ULID or even automatically pushes a commit adding one.
+  - Set up validation in CI and pre-commit hooks to verify ULID format in article front matter.
 - **TODO:** Provision self-hosted infrastructure for Researcher dependencies:
   - Deploy a self-hosted SearXNG instance (Docker), configure engines/timeouts/rate-limits, and expose an internal `SEARXNG_URL`.
   - Deploy a self-hosted DeepSeek model behind an OpenAI-compatible API (e.g., vLLM gateway).
 Expose an internal `OPENAI_BASE_URL` and set default `DEEPSEEK_MODEL`.
   - Provision a stable runtime for the Researcher (VM/container) with private network access to SearXNG and DeepSeek endpoints.
-- **TODO:** Initialize the Knowledgebase repository.
-Define a basic schema for metadata (e.g. what fields a `meta.json` should contain for each article).
-Stub out a script (or notebook) that can read a Markdown file and produce a simple JSON and/or add an entry to a SQLite database.
-No full functionality yet, but lay the groundwork (create the repository, add dependencies like SQLite libraries in a `requirements.txt`).
+- **DONE:** Initialize the Knowledgebase repository.
+Defined schema for metadata, created `scripts/build_index.py` to parse Markdown files and generate SQLite FTS5 index.
+Added dependencies in `requirements.txt`.
-- **TODO:** Initialize the Researcher agent repository.
-Set up a Python project (e.g. a `main.py` that prints a greeting to confirm the environment works).
-Outline the steps this agent will perform (perhaps in the README or comments).
-Ensure the repository has access to necessary credentials (store placeholders for GitHub token, etc., to be filled in later) and can be run locally.
+- **DONE:** Initialize the Researcher agent repository.
+Set up Python project structure with README outlining the agent's workflow.
-- **TODO:** Initialize the Website repository with a new Next.js app.
-Configure `next.config.js` for static export (set `output: 'export'`).
-Create a placeholder homepage that confirms the app builds and deploys (for example, a page that says "Gitopedia coming soon").
-Verify that `npm run build && next export` produces static files.
-Set up the deployment target (e.g. an S3 bucket or vercel setup) - this can be manual initially.
+- **DONE:** Initialize the Website repository with Next.js app.
+Configured `next.config.js` for static export.
+Created static page generation that reads from Gitopedia content.
+Set up AWS S3 and CloudFront deployment via CDK.
-- **TODO:** Set up basic CI/CD workflows (GitHub Actions or similar) for cross-repo integration.
-For example, configure an Action in Gitopedia that triggers (via repository dispatch or a scheduled job) a workflow in Knowledgebase.
-In Phase 0, these can just echo messages or create dummy files to ensure the wiring is in place.
+- **DONE:** Set up basic CI/CD workflows for cross-repo integration.
+Implemented `repository_dispatch` triggers from Gitopedia to Knowledgebase.
+Knowledgebase workflow builds index and uploads to S3.
+Website workflow builds and deploys to S3/CloudFront.
-- **TODO:** Decide on the unique ID strategy for articles.
-Plan to use ULIDs for each article's stable identifier (for chronological sorting and uniqueness).
-In Phase 0, implement a small utility or note to generate ULIDs (e.g. integrate a ULID library in the Researcher or a script) and include an example ULID in the sample article's metadata.
-Set up validation for ULIDs: a pre-commit hook or CI step should verify that any new article has a valid-looking ULID in the `id` field.
+- **DONE:** Decide on the unique ID strategy for articles.
+Using ULIDs for each article's stable identifier.
+Implemented `scripts/generate_ulid.py` and validation in CI/pre-commit hooks.
-- **TODO:** Document the development setup for each component.
-Ensure that another developer (or AI agent) can pull each repo, run the basic setup, and understand how the pieces will connect.
-This includes updating this documentation and repository READMEs as needed.
+- **DONE:** Document the development setup for each component.
+Created comprehensive documentation in `docs/` directory and README files in each repository.

 ## Phase 1: MVP (Minimum Viable Product)